dnelson86/ArepoVTK/README.txt

 -------
 ArepoRT
 -------
-Goal:     Produce high quality, presentation-ready visualizations of hydrodynamic simulations produced
+Goal:     Produce high quality, presentation-ready visualizations of hydrodynamic simulations run
           with Arepo.
 Ray cast through linearly reconstructed scalar and vector fields defined on an unstructured Voronoi tessellation of space.
-Support multi-dimensional transfer functions to explore fluid quantities, and explore novel visualization techniques for combining such a volume rendering approach with coincident point particle sets (both luminous and dark).
+Support multi-dimensional transfer functions to investigate fluid quantities, and explore novel visualization techniques for combining such a volume rendering approach with coincident point particle sets (both luminous and dark).

 Approach: Todo.